liu2g/mgms/code/AVRC-template/README.md

 ### On Windows

-The tools are bundled in a suit "WinAVR".
+The tools are bundled in a suite "WinAVR".
 This is available to download at http://winavr.sourceforge.net/ or https://sourceforge.net/projects/winavr/files/.
 Run the exe installer then all tools should be installed and available with a new terminal.